Schmiedium/untitled_physics_simulator/README.md

 you'll need to supply your own .obj files for now

+This project assumes NUE coordinates, that is positive x-axis is North, positive y-axis is Up, and positive z-axis is West.

 TODO list:

 let PSComponent derive macro derive the necessary trait bounds as well, so we only need to derive the one trait